jordan-dsouza/CodeClauseInternship_Projects/README.md

    **Weighted Average:** The weighted average is similar to the macro average, but it takes into account the class distribution.\
    It's weighted by the number of instances in each class.
 Here, the weighted average precision is 0.90, the weighted average recall is 0.91, and the weighted average F1-score is 0.90.

+3. **Market Basket Analysis in Python using Apriori Algorithm:**\
+   This project uses the _Apriori Algorithm_ to analyse a market basket.
+The **_apyori_** library is a Python implementation of the Apriori algorithm, a classic algorithm used in association rule mining.
+   Association rule mining is a technique used to discover interesting relationships, patterns, and associations within large datasets.
+The Apriori algorithm, in particular, is widely used for finding frequent itemsets and generating association rules from transactional datasets.
+Kaggle API command: !kaggle datasets download -d irfanasrullah/groceries\
+   **Key Concepts and Terms:**

+   **Support:** The support of an itemset is the proportion of transactions in which the itemset appears.

+   **Confidence:** The confidence of an association rule is the proportion of transactions containing the antecedent that also contain the consequent.

+   **Lift:** Lift measures the ratio of observed support to expected support if the antecedent and the consequent were independent.